loharvikas/fyle-interview-intern-backend/Improvement.md

 # Authentication mechanism

-Currently there is no authenticaiton porotocol being used, information inside header is plain text which is not secure, protocals like JWT can be used.
+Currently, there is no authentication protocol being used, information inside the header is plain text which is not secure, protocols like JWT can be used.